-This is the rate that a lender uses as reference for its variable interest rate loans such as lines of credit and variable rate mortgages.
+This is the rate that a lender uses as a reference for its variable interest rate loans such as lines of credit and variable-rate mortgages.
 The prime rate is often similar across the major banks and closely tracks the overnight rate set by the Bank of Canada.

 Renegotiating the terms and conditions of a mortgage before the term ends.
 This is sometimes done in order to take advantage of lower interest rates.
 A fee may be charged to refinance.